ppeerttu/chat-app-back/README.md

     * If running on background, or if the containers abort, run `docker-compose down` in the project root

 For more docker commands read their documentation.

+## Tests

+There is REST API tests for this project at [tests](tests) -folder.
+To run tests locally, use docker-compose-test.yml -file.
+Please note, that this will run tests continously.

+### Run tests without Docker environment

+* For single run, use `npm test`
+* For continuous testing, use `npm run test:ci`
+    * This will watch for file changes and runs the tests when changes are detected
+* Please note that you'll need PostgreSQL database and correct configs for local database in [config.js](config/config.js)

+### Run tests in Docker environment

+If you want to run a single run, change the docker-compose-test.yml to use command `npm test` for running the app container.
+For continuous run, it should be `npm run test:ci`.

+1. Build images by `docker-compose -f docker-compose-test.yml build`
+2. Run containers by `docker-compose -f docker-compose-test.yml up`
+    * If you need to change container build process (Dockerfile.test) or package.json -file, just run `docker-compose -f docker-compose-test.yml up --build` to build and run containers
+3. Bring the containers down with **Ctrl + C**